Victorian Railways Z type carriage: ACZ 1st Class & Conductor cars

 Following the introduction of the New Deal from 1981, the Z fleet carriages were modified and upgraded to suit the new timetable requirements.
 The fleet was mixed with the S type carriage group, and the cars were formed into three, four or five carriage sets for long-distance running.
 Each set used an ACZ car at what would be the southern/eastern end at Spencer Street Station, in lieu of the earlier practice of vans both ends or shifting the independent guard's van to the opposite end of the train at the end of each run.
 This allowed much faster turnarounds at termini.
-Initially, eight ACZ cars were converted from 1AZ through 8AZ, completed by the end of 1985 at Bendigo Workshops for around $57,800 each.